-There are certain risk factors that predispose patients to get posttraumatic epilepsy.
+Certain risk factors predispose patients to get posttraumatic epilepsy.
 These include penetrating injuries, bilateral bruising of the brain, and a skull fracture with fracture fragments penetrating the brain's lining.
 The higher severity of the injury, older age, early seizures, and multiple neurosurgery procedures seem to predict the incidence of post-traumatic epilepsy.Musculoskeletal Disorders

 When a patient has a severe traumatic brain injury, peripheral nerve and limb fractures may be diagnosed late because of the patient’s inability to communicate pain.
 About 10-34 percent of all traumatic brain injury patients have injuries to their peripheral nerves.
 Risk fractures include having a long bone fracture, improper positioning, casts, surgery, and spasticity.

 Apathy is common and includes a reduction in goal-directed behavior as a result of a lack of motivation.
 It usually follows a frontal lobe injury.
-There are various drugs that can be used to control these abnormal behaviors.
+Various drugs can be used to control these abnormal behaviors.

 Depression is another sequela of traumatic brain injury.
 The incidence of depression in the first year is about 30 percent.
 Anxiety can also be a factor in this condition, as can aggressive behavior or irritability.
 Depression can increase the risk of suicide but also can diminish the quality of life.
 Many respond to antidepressant therapy and counseling.